How to Play the Sweep Card Game

 Scoring

-The objective is to be the first to get rid of all 19 of your cards for each round and to have the lowest total score at the end of the game.
-Aces count as 1 point, face cards (Kings, Queens, and Jacks) are 10 points each, and all other cards count at face value.
+The objective is to be the first to get cleared of all 19 of your cards for each round and to have the lowest total score at the end of the game.
+Aces count as 1 point; face cards (Kings, Queens, and Jacks) are 10 points each, and all other cards count at face value.
 Tens and Jokers are Swoop cards and are worth 50 points each.
 The player with the lowest total score wins.

 Winning